 Trevor Bahnson is a singer, songwriter and prodigiously gifted guitarist who crafts indie-folk songs with a torch for rock ‘n’ roll romantics like Bob Dylan and Paul Simon.
-With a voice that carries wisdom beyond his years and a lyricism that draws strength from vulnerability, Bahnson makes music that sounds a bit like the desert where he was born: plaintive, powerful, with hints of mischief and mystery; it’s meant to reverberate across wild, open spaces.
+With a voice that carries wisdom beyond his years and a lyricism that draws strength from vulnerability, Trevor makes music that sounds a bit like the desert where he was born: plaintive, powerful, with hints of mischief and mystery; it’s meant to reverberate across wild, open spaces.

 “Time has always been difficult for me, and I’ve always been afraid of wasting it,” he says, of the record’s major themes.
-“But if you live your life focusing on dying, you’re not really living your life.”
+“But if you live your life focusing on dying, you’re not living your life.”

 Still, Bahnson’s learned not to bank on the future.